metalcarratt/ministry/2021_crystal_2_samuel/nuggets.md

 Sister Barber produced one overcomer. she lived for the Lord's second coming.
 (Because of her, we are all here today.)

+## Message 3
+### The side door (the Nazarite vow) is opened
+Samuel was not of the line of priests - he was a descendent of Korah the rebel.
+But in God's provision there was a "side door", a "back-up plan" in case the priesthood failed.
+That side door was the Nazarite vow.
+It qualified someone to become a priest.
+The priesthood did fail, and Samuel gained the right to become a priest.
+The same is true today.
+Christianity has failed.
+God has opened the way for us, the to be overcomers by being Nazarites.

+### Learning to listen
+Samuel learned from Eli how to listen to God.
+When we go before the Lord the more important thing is to listen than to speak.
+The slave had his ear bored through.
+His position is to listen to the master's words.
+All our service should come out from the Lord's direct speaking to us.
+Anything else is presumptous.
+In those days the Word of God was rare.
+But not to Samuel, because he had an opened ear.

+### Learning from the negative examples
+Samuel saw many negative examples.
+Instead of being affected by them he observed and learned what not to do.
+He also saw God's punishment on those who practiced in that way.
+Such an observation was a preservation to him.